ferdinand-beyer/init/doc/design.md

 A function returning a component's [instance](#instance), with the help of any instances from its [dependencies](#dependency).

-Stop functions need to accept a sequence of collections: For every dependency, a collection of instances of all matching components.
+Start functions need to accept a sequence of collections: For every dependency, a collection of instances of all matching components.

 Init supports building start functions from